mikemat/SmartHome-Server/README.md

 5. Now you can check out the Android application

- Enter appropriate commands and responses into application settings
+ Enter appropriate text commands and responses into application settings